What “I Am The Way The Truth And The Life REALLY Means (3 powerful truths)

 2. Where Do I Get My Truth From?

 There’s no shortage of voices telling you “truth.”
-And if you aren’t careful these voices will become the TRUTH of your life.
-If something or someone other than Jesus is defining truth for you it will only let you down.
+And if you aren’t careful these voices will become the truth of your life.
+If something or someone other than Jesus is defining truth for you then you will end up believing what is untrue.

 Jesus claims to be THE truth.
-Is he where you get your truth from?
+So, is he where you get your truth from?
 Because all other wells will leave you thirstier and thirstier.
 Jesus is the only one who can truly satisfy.

 3. What Do I Think I Need To Have A Good Life?